Sosuke115/academic-kickstart/content/project/date-simulation/index.md

 ---
 title: Dating Simulation
 summary:  A game to date while talking to a girl by voice at the aquarium.
+Sponsor award at [Information Visualization Contest](https://yatani.jp/teaching/doku.php?id=2018infovislab:start)
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"